 Over the last three years The Partnership has delivered positive achievements, which improve the health and wellbeing of local people.

-More information can be found in our Annual Performance and Chief Social Work Officer Reports which can be found here [link to HSCP website].
+More information can be found in our Annual Performance Reports and Chief Social Work Officer Reports which can be found here [link to HSCP website].

 All of those working in the Partnership and our partners have learned a huge amount about effective partnership working over the last three years.
 The strength of our relationships and connections with the North Ayrshire community supported us to respond effectively during the pandemic.
-A few examples of our achievements are highlighted below.
+A few examples of our achievements are described on the following pages.